 preparation may also involve service level agreements and memoranda of understanding to enable the RANP/RAMP fulfil his/her role.

-Authoritative statements developed, monitored and enforced by NMBI to describe the responsibilities and conduct expected of registered nurses and registered midwives.
+Authoritative tatements developed, monitored and enforced by the Nursing and Midwifery Board of Ireland to describe the responsibilities and conduct expected of registered nurses and midwives.
 The standards are based on the principles and values that underpin professional practice.

 Having knowledge equal to the proposed end as specified in a learning outcome or practice based indicator as judged by the person evaluating the performance of the learner or peer.

 Students undertaking the registration education programme are surplus to the staffing requirements for the health care setting during the supernumerary period of the programme.
 This excludes a final placement of 36 weeks internship, which consolidates the completed theoretical component of the programme.
 Students continue to need support and supervision during the internship period to enable them achieve clinical competence during the practice placement and in the interest of patient safety.

 Provision of oversight, direction, guidance, or support by a nurse or midwife to students, or other regulated or unregulated health care workers.
 Supervision may be direct or indirect Students undertaking the undergraduate registration education programme do so under the supervision of a registered nurse/registered midwife who has been designated as his/her preceptor and under the wider supervision and direction of a team of registered nurses within each practice setting.
 During final year placements within the 36 weeks internship, students continue to need guidance, support, prompting, feedback and evaluation to enable them achieve the level of clinical competence expected within the practice setting.

 Supervision may be direct, close, indirect or distant.

 - Direct supervision: the preceptor is actually present and works alongside the student.